 What options do you have for online learning?
 Check out your state’s parent guide or scroll below to learn whether your state offers online school for free.

 In 35 states and D.C., online public schools have been established by state authorities, by school districts, or charter schools, meaning students can attend these schools full-time, tuition-free for all grades K-12.
 In Vermont, free, full-time online public school is available for grades K-8.
+In Kentucky, a free, full time online public school is available for grades K-11.
 In addition, more than 30 states offer part-time online public schooling through course access, which allows students to use online coursework to supplement their education with specific classes.
 In many states, this is accessible, and sometimes even free, for private school or homeschooled students.

 While not every state offers online school for free, paid online school programs are available in all 50 states.
 For instance, paid options such as Virtual Learning Academy Charter School (which is free to New Hampshire residents), The Keystone School, and Laurel Springs School are available to families in any state.
 You can learn more about public online schools and resources at the National Coalition for Public School Options and the Digital Learning Collaborative.